ukmda/ukmda-dataprocessing/README.md

 ansible-playbook deploy-analysis.yml -t prod
 ```
 #### Configuration Files
-Parameters are created with Terraform and stored in the AWS Systems Manager Parameter store.
+Parameters are created with Terraform and stored in the AWS Systems Manager Parameter Store.
 The configuration is then deployed with `deploy-config.yml` which runs a script to create the `config.ini` file.

 #### Website